 Thunderstorms have some typical characteristics such as the formation of a squall, strong updraft and downdraft, towering cumulonimbus clouds associated with turbulence and icing, in-cloud electrification and associated lightning, localized strong rain and hailstorm.
-A dust storm, associated with a thunderstorm and strong winds, generally occurs in arid and semi-arid regions.
+Dust storms, associated with a thunderstorm and strong winds, generally occur in arid and semi-arid regions.
 It lifts loose dust from dry land area.